dvanmosselbeen/flightgear-belgian-custom-scenery-src/README.md

 This repository is not for the average user but is destinated to all peoples who want to collaborate on the Belgian FlightGear Flight Simulator Scenery.

+You can find more information on the dedicated wiki page: https://github.com/dvanmosselbeen/flightgear-belgian-custom-scenery-src/wiki

 # HOWTO USE OUR REPO AND GIT

 Clone our repository on GitHub.com to our machine locally